-American Chemical Society Accreditation.
+American Chemical Society Accreditation

 The department's major in chemistry is accredited by the American Chemical Society.

-Requirements for the Majors in Chemistry, Biochemistry and Chemical Physics.
+Requirements for the Majors in Chemistry, Biochemistry and Chemical Physics

 Susquehanna offers a Bachelor of Arts degree in chemistry and Bachelor of Science degrees in chemistry, biochemistry and chemical physics.
 Two biochemistry tracks are available: an ACS-Certified track and a Biology-Intensive track.
 The ACS-Certified track includes courses that cover properties of metals, spectroscopic techniques and instrumental methods that will prepare students for careers or graduate programs in the areas of biochemistry or biophysics.
-The Biology-Intensive track includes courses that will offer a solid foundation in chemical principles in addition to biological systems and will prepare students for careers or graduate programs in the biological sciences or biochemistry, or the health care professions.
+The Biology-Intensive track includes courses that will offer a solid foundation in chemical principles in addition to biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems and will prepare students for careers or graduate programs in the biological systems are programs are prog

-Double-counting restriction: students pursuing a chemistry or biochemistry major in the chemistry department may double-count a maximum of 16 semester hours toward another major or minor.
+Students pursuing a chemistry or biochemistry major in the chemistry department may double-count a maximum of 16 semester hours toward another major or minor.